maizy/PonyLib/readme.markdown

 _Warning!
 Ancient versions of python & django are used._

-_Probably, you don't use this project anymore._
+_Probably, you should't use this project anymore._

 ----